Summary of broadband development in Latvia

 - The Public Utilities Commission (Sabiedrisko pakalpojumu regulēšanas komisija) is responsible for regulation and supervision of the electronic communications sector.

-- The Competition Council (Konkurences padome) acts as national competence centre, promotes competition in all sectors and aims at ensuring free and fair competition environment to every market participant.
+- The Competition Council (Konkurences padome) acts as the national competence centre, promotes competition in all sectors and aims at ensuring free and fair competition environment to every market participant.

 - The Latvia State Radio and Television Centre (Latvijas Valsts radio un televīzijas centrs, LVRTC) implements the broadband deployment project.